SmartHomeRobot/BeagleBoneBlack/CrossCompile.md

     Copyright (C) 2014 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+# 3.GIT

+The Beaglebone patches and build scripts are stored in a git repository.
+Install git:

+    sudo apt-get install git

+And configure with your identity.

+    git config --global user.email "your.email@here.com"

+# 4.lzop Compression

+The Linux Kernel is compressed using lzo.
+Install the lzop parallel file compressor:

+    sudo apt-get install lzop